orbitmines/archive/projects/Project - Indexing existing Abstract Models (2024-2025?).md

 		- [ ] Apply this question again by loosely changing constraints?
 	- [ ] What mistake in indexing multiple levels of descriptions ; Non-overlap, points resulting in confusion etc..
 	- [ ] Realized invariances/.../redundancies of particular layers.
 	- [ ] Part of this becomes how do certain fields/perspectives/projects have a view on other projects (partly [[PENDING (2032+?); Sociology, Economics]]).
-A simple example is confusion between programming fields in
+A simple example is confusion between programming fields in what the meaning of frontend/backend is. - People's fixation on using a particular word very specifically.
+That sort of thing.

 ---